bobsiboo/CursorOfPower/README.md

     2 Copy the CursorOfPower folder to  <path to your wow folder>\World of Warcraft\_retail_\Interface\AddOns 3 restart the game or type /reload in chat if the game is already running.

+CursorOfPower_Social  is a plugin for the core addon that adds visibility for friends and guildmates.
+A separate ring will show to visualise people are in your guild or on your friend list.